flutter/website/src/docs/cookbook/testing/widget/introduction.md

 widget test and creates a `WidgetTester` to work with.

 This test verifies that `MyWidget` displays a given title and message.
+It is titled accordingly, and it will be populated in the next section.

 <!-- skip -->
 ```dart